Spring of 2014

 The academy is free but space is limited.
 Potential candidates must meet the following requirements: Minimum age of 18 years, reside in Flathead County, and must be willing to attend all classes.
 Application finalists will be subject to a criminal history check and notified of their enrollment and at the discretion of the Sheriff’s administration.

 For more information contact:

 Deputy Travis Bruyer, 406.758.5602 or email at firstname.lastname@example.org.
-Applications for the Spring class are now Closed.
-We will re-open the Fall course applications this summer!
+Applications for the Fall class are now CLOSED.

 FLATHEAD COUNTY CITIZENS ACADEMY PREVIEW